 Wokingham

 § This page gives an overview of the Wokingham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Wokingham, in Berkshire, is a market town surrounded by suburban communities and countryside.
 The town centre has historic streets, parks, and markets, while nearby areas such as Woodley and Earley provide suburban character.
 The River Thames runs along the northern boundary, with riverside meadows and walks.
 The district includes farmland, woodlands, and commons, giving it a balance of rural and suburban landscapes.

-The administrative boundary of Wokingham can be viewed on OpenStreetMap: District Boundary of Wokingham.
+The administrative boundary of Wokingham can also be viewed on OpenStreetMap: District Boundary of Wokingham.

 Key Facts about Wokingham